Swimrun Paddles -

 Swimrun Paddles - Running

 Remember, you have to carry the paddles while you are running.
-In all Swimrun events, you have to cross the finish line with ALL the equipment that you started with.
+In all swimrun events, you have to cross the finish line with ALL the equipment that you started with.
 So you can't throw the paddles away mid-race if you get fed up with them!

 There are 3 ways of running with your paddles;